andikleen/pmu-tools/ucevent/README.md

 at different time, unless explicit groups are specified.
 This may cause visible inaccuracies when different columns are compared.

 Also due to perf limitations some valid groups don't run.
+A common case of this is multiple events from a different instance of the same box on the same socket.
+The scheduler does not know that different instances are independent.

 **In general avoiding multiplexing will yield the best results**